Answers to frequently asked questions around COVID-19, from travel to furlough

 - Special measures for any clinically extremely vulnerable staff and potential health and safety, discrimination or other claims resulting from vaccination or failure to vaccinate.

-- Review of other COVID-19 secure measures and reasonable alternatives to or additions to vaccination such as continued working from home, social distancing, use of PPE, handwashing and so on.
+- Review of other COVID-19 risk management measures and reasonable alternatives to or additions to vaccination such as continued working from home, testing, social distancing, use of PPE, handwashing and so on.
 This consideration should include people unable to have the vaccine, those who are pregnant, trying to conceive or those with an allergic response.

 - The potential for individual employees to refuse a vaccination and additional measures the employer can put in place if any staff refuse vaccination.